Home ยป Chicken ยป Korean Style Popcorn Chicken

 3. Pour some cooking oil into a deep saucepan/wok and heat until it reaches 175 C/ 347 F (or boiling).

-Deep fry the rice cakes in batches until the outer layer turns crispy (under 30 seconds to avoid possible rice cake explosion).
-Take them out and set aside onto kitchen paper to absorb any excess oil.
+Deep fry the rice cakes in batches until the outer layer turns crispy.
+(Deep-frying for too long can lead to rice cake explosions, so cook for less than 10 seconds.
+Alternatively, you can lightly pan fry them until soft.)
+Take them out and set aside onto paper towel to absorb any excess oil.
 Repeat this with the remaining rice cakes.

 Korean style popcorn chicken deep frying